 How many chapters does my e-learning consist of?
 Do I create one e-learning or do I split the content into modules?
 It is important that you think about this in advance.
 If you have already started creating content then it’s difficult to change everything again afterward.
 It is known that the concentration span of a learner is not long.
 So if your e-learning is too long, learners will drop out because of the tediousness.
-Short, gradually modules (micro-learning) are therefore best recommended.
+Short, gradual modules (micro-learning) are therefore best recommended.
 The advantage of this is that learners can quickly follow modules ‘on the go’ and are not lost if they have to stop after a few modules.
 They can easily pick up where they left off.

 On our website is another interesting blog about the learning trends in 2021 and 2022.
 It also refers to the importance of microlearning.
 Be sure to take a look!